On the conformal method for the Einstein constraint equations: Introduction

 If $Y[g] < 0$, then

 i.e.~there are no solutions of the constraint equations with $\o$ sufficiently small. \end{theorem}

 Again we refer to Theorem 6.3 and Corollary 6.5 for a more precise statement of Theorem 1.3.

-Theorem 1.3 gives the existence and uniqueness of solutions $(\f, X)$ of the constraint equations with data $([g], \l \s, H)$ for $Y[g] > 0$, $\l$ sufficiently small, $\s \neq 0$ and $([g], H)$ arbitrary; such solutions have $\o$ small, and so also have small volume.
-This existence result was previously proved by Holst-Nagy-Tsotgerel \cite{HNT} and Maxwell \cite{Mx1}.
+Theorem 1.3 gives the existence of solutions $(\f, X)$ of the constraint equations with data $([g, \l \s], H)$ for $Y[g] > 0$, $\l$ sufficiently small, $\s \neq 0$ and $([g, \s], H)$ arbitrary; moreover, such solutions have $\o$ small, and so also have small volume and are the unique solutions with $\o$ small.
+This existence result was previously proved by Maxwell \cite{Mx1}, cf.~also Holst-Nagy-Tsotgerel \cite{HNT}.
 The proof of Theorem 1.3 is quite different than these approaches.

 The transition between the existence and non-existence of solutions with small $\o$ in passing from $Y[g] > 0$ through $Y[g] = 0$ to $Y[g] < 0$ is quite subtle, cf.~Remark 6.6.